-You may be able to get disability benefits if you were discharged under conditions other than dishonorable and you have an illness that’s on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation.
+You may be able to get disability benefits if you didn’t receive a dishonorable discharge and have an illness that’s on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation.

 - Were part of atmospheric nuclear weapons testing, or

 - Served in the postwar occupation of Hiroshima or Nagasaki, or

 - Were a prisoner of war (POW) in Japan, or

 - Worked as an x-ray technician, in a reactor plant, or in nuclear medicine or radiography (while on active duty or during active or inactive duty for training in the Reserves), or

 - Did tasks like those of a Department of Energy (DOE) employee that make them a member of the Special Exposure Cohort (See 42 U.S.C.
 7384L(14))

 - Part of underground nuclear weapons testing at Amchitka Island, Alaska, or